SharePoint/sp-dev-docs/docs/spfx/publish-to-marketplace-checklist.md

 If your solution is named after a common word, such as **Orders**, you will need to include your company name as well to clearly differentiate it from other solutions in the Marketplace, for example, **Contoso Orders**.

+Ensure that the `package-solution.json` configuration file has understandable `name` entry updated based on above format as shown in the below example.

 ### Don't include additional advertising in your app's description and screenshots

 Make sure that your app's description, screenshots, text, and promotional images, describe only the app and don't contain any additional advertising.